 Verification weighing is defined as a second weighing of the same load on the same scale, and applies only to truck platform scales.
 At least one verification weighing should be made daily when the pay quantity is weighed on truck platform scales.
 Verification weighings are made to determine the repeatability of truck platform scales.
 The verification weight should not be different from the initial weight by more than 0.1%.

 Check weighing is defined as a second weighing of the same load on another certified truck platform scale.
 Check weighings shall be made to determine the accuracy for all types of weighing equipment.
 For check weighing of weigh hoppers, load cells or batch weight tickets, it will be necessary to also get the tare weight of the delivery truck and consider a suitable fuel adjustment to determine the accuracy of the total net weight.
 Recognizing that in a batch plant some material may remain in the mixing chamber after a drop, the results of two check weighings may be averaged.

 Check weighing for truck platform scales should not be different from the initial weight by more than 0.3%.
-Check weighing for weigh hoppers, batch scales, and silos on load cells shall not be different from the initial weight by more than 45 kg (100 pounds).
+Check weighing for weigh hoppers, batch scales, and silos on load cells shall not be different from the initial weight by more than 100 pounds.